Questions Not To Ask Executive Search Firms

-The implied preferred answer is that the more executive searches a firm has done for similar role the better.
-That’s not necessarily the case.
+The implied preferred answer is that the more executive searches a firm has done for a similar role the better.
+Yet, that’s not necessarily the case.
 In retained executive search, the more identical searches a firm conducts, the more likely it is that they’ve done business with the companies you’d want to recruit out of for your engagement.
-However, because they’ve done business with the target company, that company is technically off-limits to them.
+Because they’ve done business with those target companies, they are likely off-limits to that firm.
+In other words, retained search firms can’t recruit out of target companies that happen to be their clients.
 When they can’t go there then you can’t go there.
 Too many identical searches are not a good thing.
 In fact, search firms that rattle off a long list of similar engagements should be screened out, not in.

 - Will the executive search firm consultant I meet with actually be the one doing the work?

-The implied preferred answer is “absolutely”, leaving the buyer with the impression that the parter is elbows deep in the engagement each and every day.
+The implied preferred answer is “absolutely”, leaving the buyer with the impression that the partner is elbows deep in the engagement each and every day.
 However, every major retained search firm works on searches in conveyer belt fashion.
-First come researchers who identify candidates, then come junior associates who qualify the candidates, and then come the consultants and partners who do more in-depth interviews, assessments, and manage the engagement through its successful completion.
+First come the researchers who identify candidates, then come junior associates who qualify the candidates; and after that come the consultants and partners who do more in-depth interviews, assessments, and manage the engagement through its successful completion.
 Smaller firms and boutiques may cut out a layer or two, but teamwork in executive search is pretty standard practice.
-In our view, what’s more important is whether those working on the engagement offer serious research expertise, business acumen, and added reach — the ability to tap candidates out of the grasp of the other firm..
+In our view, what is more important is whether those working on the engagement offer serious research expertise, business acumen, and added reach — the ability to tap candidates out of the grasp of other search firms.

 - What is your time-to-complete?

 The most frequently measured metric cited by executive search clients is how long it takes to complete an engagement.
 But here, one must ask why that is.
+Often, a search firm has little control over how long it takes a company to schedule interviews and, ultimately, to make up its mind.
+A more telling metric is how long it takes a search firm to present the candidate who ultimately is hired.
 Without a doubt, finding, recruiting, and getting a top executive onboard in a timely fashion is tremendously important.
 Vacant executive positions exact a real cost in lost revenues, lost opportunities, overworked team members, poor morale, and increasing customer dissatisfaction.
-However, the metric also dominates because it is easy to capture, requiring little thought or analysis.
-Value is a much harder metric to measure because it is quantitative.
-Still it is the most important metric of all.
-Would you rather fill a role in six weeks with someone who is simply qualified or would you rather hire game changing talent capable of taking your company to a whole new level?
+However, time-to-hire dominates because it is an easy metric to capture.
+Value is much harder to measure because it is qualitative.
+Yet value remains the most important metric of all.